ismaelyws/themely/README.md

 5. Security minded - we set secure default usernames, passwords and database table prefixes.
 6. Clear & intuitive cPanel icon & title (so users don't have to search or ask support techs where to install WordPress).
 7. We only approve themes to our directory that meet our strict quality & security standards.
-8. Latest, stable WordPress version installed (the plugin downloads the latest version directly from the WordPress.org repository and doesn't modify any of the core files).
+8. Only the latest, stable version of WordPress installed (the plugin downloads the latest version directly from the WordPress.org repository and doesn't modify any of the core files).

 ## For WordPress Theme Developers